 - oven dish

-- 3 onions
+- 3 onions Sliced finely

 - 1 sprig fresh rosemary Take the needles from the rosemary and chop them finely.

 - 3 cloves garlic squeezed

 - 1 tablespoon butter